Fontaine's property (Pm) at the maximal ramification break: Preliminary results on the local class field theory of Serre and Hazewinkel

 \section{Preliminary results on the local class field theory of Serre and Hazewinkel}

+In the paper \cite{SY12}, the authors refined the local class field theory of Serre and Hazewinkel allowing extensions that are not necessarily totally ramified.
+In this section, we recall the notation and results of the cited paper without proofs.
+We need this even after the reduction steps made in Sections \ref{Sect:RedAb} and \ref{Sect:RedTR} since the composite of the totally ramified extensions $L$ and $E$ there might not be totally ramified.

-In this section, we provide some preliminary results on the local class field theory of Serre and Hazewinkel (\cite{Ser61}, \cite[Appendice]{DG70}).
-We work on the site $\pfpqc{k}$ of perfect schemes over a perfect field $k$ with the fpqc topology (compare with \cite[Chapter III, \S 0, ``Duality for unipotent perfect group schemes'']{Mil06}).
+We recall the notation.
+We work on the site $\pfpqc{k}$ of perfect schemes over a perfect field $k$ with the fpqc topology.
 The category of sheaves of abelian groups on $\pfpqc{k}$ contains both the category of commutative affine pro(-quasi)-algebraic groups over $k$ in the sense of Serre (\cite{Ser60}) and the category of commutative \'etale group schemes over $k$ as thick abelian full subcategories.
-For $i \ge 0$, we denote by $\Ext_{k}^{i}$ the $i$-th ext functor on the category of sheaves of abelian groups on $\pfpqc{k}$.
+For $i \ge 0$, we denote by $\Ext_{k}^{i}$ the $i$-th Ext functor for the category of sheaves of abelian groups on $\pfpqc{k}$.
 For a sheaf $A$ of abelian groups on $\pfpqc{k}$ and a non-negative integer $i$, we define the $i$-th homotopy group $\pi_{i}^{k}(A)$ of $A$ to be the Pontryagin dual of the injective limit of the torsion abelian groups $\Ext_{k}^{i}(A, n^{-1} \Z / \Z)$ for $n \ge 1$.
 The system $\{\pi_{i}^{k}\}_{i \ge 0}$ is a covariant homological functor from the category of sheaves of abelian groups on $\pfpqc{k}$ to the category of profinite abelian groups.